The Cape Town Labour Corps Memorial

-January 2025 will mark an extraordinary moment in our history, as we unveil our newest memorial to the missing in Cape Town’s Company’s Garden.
+January 2025 marked an extraordinary moment in our history, as we unveiled our newest memorial to the missing in Cape Town’s Company’s Garden.

-This new memorial will commemorate by name over 1700 South Africans who served for the military labour corps and died during the First World War.
+The new memorial commemorates by name over 1700 South Africans who served for the military labour corps and died during the First World War.
 These men were previously unrecognised, with no known grave or commemoration.

-Completing this new memorial is culmination of years of work, starting with the research that led to the identification of these casualties, through to the collaborative design and creation of our new memorial in Cape Town.
+Completing this new memorial was the culmination of years of work, starting with the research that led to the identification of these casualties, through to the collaborative design and creation of our new memorial in Cape Town.

 Who does the memorial commemorate?